ptsteadman/notebook/essays/arts-org-as-apt.md

 The canoncial example of TEG activity is Stuxnet...

+"
+The Obama administration makes a distinction between hacking to protect national security, which it calls fair play, and hacking to obtain trade secrets that would give an edge to corporations, which it says is illegal.
+China and other nations accuse the United States of being the biggest perpetrator of both kinds of espionage."

 ### Theory of Advanced Persistent Threats in the Arts

 The character of APT1, Stuxnet and many other APTs doesn't stray far from the